sthiede/Comparative_Genomics/docs/source/day1_afternoon.md

 ```

-The STDOUT  will print out some useful details such as genome name and version being used, no. of genes, protein-coding genes and transcripts, chromosome and plasmid names etc
+The STDOUT  will print out some useful details such as genome name and version being used, no. of genes, protein-coding genes and transcripts, chromosome and plasmid names etc.

 snpEff will add an extra field named 'ANN' at the end of INFO field.
 Lets go through the ANN field added after annotation step.